inoxlang/inox/docs/shell-basics.md

 read https://jsonplaceholder.typicode.com/posts | map ~$ .title
 ```

-Note: '~' can be added in front of any expresion that is an argument in a call.
+Note: '~' can be added in front of any expression that is an argument in a call.

 ## Execute Inox Scripts from the REPL